Kakifrucht/HalfminerSystem/README.md

       - Player data storage
       - Storage for other types of data
     - Can easily be queried with YAML API
+    - Caches customtext files
+      - To mark a chapter, use "#chaptername argument" (argument optional and not limited)
+        - Supports aliases via "#chaptername argument|alias argument"
+      - Automatic replacement of '&' with Bukkit color code
+      - If line ends with space char, add next line to current line
     - Thread safe
   - Teleport
     - Disallows movement